Happy St. Patrick’s Day! 7 Healthy Ways to CelebrateArticle posted in: Diet & Nutrition Lifestyle

 3. Try a Twist on Potatoes

 Spuds are often the stars of Irish fare, but their dishes can be loaded in extra fat and calories.
 Enter the smart swap.
 Colcannon—a St. Paddy’s Day staple—typically combines mashed potatoes and cabbage with a bunch of cream and butter.
 Our skinny version subs in cauliflower for potatoes and includes nutrient-rich kale instead of cabbage.
 It also uses lighter versions of milk and butter to make the creamy classic you can enjoy, guilt-free.
 Check out our Cauliflower Colcannon recipe here! >

 Prefer the bite of a potato pancake to a creamy mash?
 Try this Irish “Potato” Pancake recipe that uses cottage cheese, oats, vanilla extract and cinnamon to make the potato-free pancake.
 Neufchatel cheese and Greek yogurt create the creamy drizzle, while shredded coconut adds extra sweetness.

 And speaking of sweet, check out this healthier version of Skinny Irish Potatoes—treats that are made to look like potatoes, but taste like dessert.

 4. Serve Shamrock Snacks

 Nothing symbolizes St. Patrick’s Day more than a three-leaf clover, so what better way to pay homage than serving party guests fun dips with a shamrock twist.
-Make your own healthy spinach dip with a side of clover-shaped chips with our easy recipe!
+Make your own healthy dip with a side of clover-shaped chips by following our easy Spinach Dip with Shamrock Tortilla Chips recipe!
 Or serve a variety of different dips out of three hollowed green bell peppers that are arranged in the shape of a shamrock (Here’s the how-to! >)